 Are you on Patreon?I'm not on Patreon.
 I do ok without it, so it wouldn't be right to be asking for handouts when others need them more.
-If you want to support people on Patreon, I'd recommend supporting Matt Cremona or Mike and Lauren or Tim sway.
-If you want to support me, you can also do that by buying some plans or software.
+If you want to support people on Patreon, I'd recommend supporting Jamie Matzel or Rubin report or The 8-bit guy.
+If you want to support me, you can also do that by buying some of my plans or software.

 What brand of power tools to you recommend?It's your skills, not the brand of tools that matter.
-Personally, I just buy what is cheap, which is not the best, but good enough for me.
+Personally, I just buy relatively cheap ones, which are not the best, but good enough for me.
 I don't have a lot of experience with name brands, so I can't make recommendations.
 But when I do start recommending one brand over another, you will know that somebody paid me a lot of money to do so :)